iSmoothStar/ismoothstar.github.io/_posts/2024-11-26-welcome-to-ismooth-star.md

 - [Github Pages](https://pages.github.com/) to host the blog.
 - [Namecheap](https://www.namecheap.com/) obviously for the domain name.

-Of course, if we talk about the technologies that each one of these is built on the list will go on much further.
+Of course, if we talk about the technologies that each one of these is built on, then the list will go on much further.

 I am going to discuss a lot of topics related to technology here and there, I built a homelab with my servers and network equipment I have acquired throughout the years.
 So, the topics that this blog will cover will mostly be: